qdm12/ddns-updater/README.md

 Note that:

 - you can specify multiple hosts for the same domain using a comma separated list.
-For example with `"host": "@,subdomain1,subdomain2",`.
+For example with `"owner": "@,subdomain1,subdomain2",`.

 ### Environment variables